patriciawood/Decode-for-the-Stone/README.md

-# Decode-for-the-Stone
+# Decode for the Stone
-A text-based C++ puzzle game featuring Nedda and Habrek from the Elondrea Campaign!
+A text-based adventure puzzle game featuring Nedda and Habrek from the Elondrea DND Campaign!
-Play the background music on repeat for extra effect!
+Play the background music on repeat for extra effect.
+<br><br>
 // How to Play //
-1. Download the repo.
+1. Download the zipped repo.
-2. Launch the .exe file.
+2. Launch the .exe and music files.